 - Check your machine regularly.
 Make sure all joints are kept oiled.
 Check the contacts on your battery, if the mower has one, check the oil and if you have an electric mower, check connections and cables.

-- Don't leave it out in the rain. store you mower in a dry, cool place at all times, especially over winter.
+- Don't leave it out in the rain. store your mower in a dry, cool place at all times, especially over winter.

 - Clean your machine regularly, including the cutting deck.
-Remember organic debris can release moisture which can corrode your mower.
+Remember organic debris can release moisture potentially corroding your mower.
 If your mower has a hose connection, rinse the deck after every cut. make absolutely sure your machine is clean and dry before storing it for long periods.

-- Make sure you keep the engine topped up with oil and fuel and NEVER leave the fuel in it over the winter without fuel stabiliser as it can do damage to your engine.
+- Make sure you keep the engine topped up with oil and fuel and NEVER leave the fuel in it over the winter or for more than a couple of weeks without fuel stabiliser as it can do damage to your engine.

 - Only ever use fresh, unleaded fuel

 - Keep nuts and bolts tight and clean during the season.

 - Keep the blades sharp, sharpen at the end of the season.

 - Remove blockages when and if they occur.

 - Store your machine in a dry, sheltered place between uses and over the winter.